 The child is free to move about the room and to select those materials which interest and are ready for him.
-The child is free to use the materials as long as she wishes, returning them to their place when she is done.
-The child is free to choose children to work and eat snack with, often times moving between working with a partner, individually, or in a small group.
+The child is free to use the materials as long as he wishes, returning them to their place when he is done.
+He is free to choose children to work and eat snack with, and will oftentimes move between working with a partner, individually, or in a small group.

 Why is the Montessori classroom noncompetitive?

 Each child works at her own level of ability and interest, at her own pace.
 No two children's needs arise at the very same time or for the same length of time.

 We highly recommend the book, The Parents Guide to the Montessori Classroom, written by Aline D. Wolf.
 This concise book has stood the test of time in giving parents a thoughtful, clear, and insightful description of the main Montessori apparatus, and a fine discussion of the theory behind the method.